bjester/depapi/README.md

 # depapi
-Dependency API - Separate your script and style dependencies into a separate service with an API
+A Dependency API - Separate your script and style dependencies into a separate service with an API

 ## Status: proposal